Combined Sewer Overflow Project

 With approval of the final plans and specifications received from RI DEM in 2001, the NBC began construction on the first of eleven construction contracts in Phase I in June 2001, and awarded the contract for the largest construction contract in Phase I, the Main Spine Tunnel, in September 2001.

 Construction of Phase I was completed in October 2008.
 The Phase I facilities include the tunnel, tunnel pump station, and seven drop shafts.
-Through the end of 2012, approximately 4.6 billion gallons of combined water and wastewater that would have gone straight into Narragansett Bay were treated at the Field's Point Wastewater Treatment Facility.
+Approximately 1.1 billion gallons of combined water and wastewater that would have gone straight into Narragansett Bay are now treated at the Field's Point Wastewater Treatment Facility each year.

 The CSO Phase II Facilities are the second phase of the three phase federally mandated CSO Abatement Program.
 These facilities consist of two interceptors, two sewer separation projects, and a constructed wetlands facility that will reduce the discharge from 17 combined sewer overflows.
 The interceptors will be located along the Seekonk and Woonasquatucket Rivers and will convey flows to the Main Spine Tunnel constructed as part of Phase I. The Woonasquatucket Interceptor will be 16,400 feet long with an 1,800-ft long tunnel adit, and the Seekonk Interceptor will be 7,200 feet long.
 Construction began in July 2011 and will be complete in December 2014.